jayesh68/Robot-Path-Planning-Projects/Project2/README.md

 The two test cases for Dijkstra are:
 1. Start node [1,1] and goal node [399,299].
 2. Start node [50,50] and goal node [200,200].

+Have added updated script for BFS P2_BFS_UPDATED.py where redundant code has been removed and the if user inputs invalid values the program restarts and the user needs to reenter those values again.